zulip/zulip/templates/zerver/help/message-a-stream-by-email.md

 * **.prefer-html**: The body of an email is typically encoded using one or both of two common formats: plain text (`text/plain`) and HTML (`text/html`).
-Zulip supports constructing the Zulip message content using either (converting HTML to markdown for the HTML format).
+Zulip supports constructing the Zulip message content using either (converting HTML to Markdown for the HTML format).
 By default, Zulip will prefer using the plain text version of an email over the converted HTML version if both are present.
   This option overrides that behavior to prefer the HTML version